How to Choose an SEO-Friendly Wix Website Template for Your Business:

 I'm an SEO who specializes in Wix website optimization and nothing else.
-I've optimized over 60 Wixsites and have noticed the same mistakes being made again and again.
-So much so that every time I send an SEO report to a new client, I'm practically repeating myself.
+I've optimized over 550 Wixsites and have noticed the same mistakes being made again and again.
+So much so that every time I send an SEO report to a new client, I'm often repeating myself.
 I'd like to help you avoid those mistakes.

 Most site owners I've come across don't have time to sit down and learn the intricacies of SEO.
 Many originally believed that once their site has been made, it would simply show up in search results whenever people searched for the products or services they had to offer.